gitlabhq/gitlabhq/doc/user/project/issues/index.md

 ![Issue view](img/issues_main_view.png)

-On an issue's page, you can view [all aspects of the issue](issue_data_and_actions.md), and modify them if you you have the necessary [permissions](../../permissions.md).
+On an issue's page, you can view [all aspects of the issue](issue_data_and_actions.md), and modify them if you have the necessary [permissions](../../permissions.md).

 ### Issues list